Wow! Momo: History

 The founders of Wow!
 Momo, Sagar Jagdish Daryani and Binod Kumar Homagai, first met each other at St. Xavier's College during their undergrad.
 With an initial amount of ₹30,000, they started the venture in 2008 at the age of 21.
 Wow!
 Momo began as a 6' by 6' kiosk in a Spencer's, which was one of their initial stores (the other one being a kiosk inside a Big Bazaar on rent for 18% of revenue share per month).
-They were later joined by another St. Xavier's alumnus and friend Shah Miftaur Rahman, and Muralikrishnan joined as the fourth co-founder in 2018..
+They were later joined by another St. Xavier's alumnus and friend Shah Miftaur Rahman, and Muralikrishnan joined as the fourth co-founder in 2018.

 Wow!
 Momo, in June 2017, managed to raise ₹44 crore from Lighthouse funds and through investments by Indian Angel Network.
 A year later, Fabindia's managing director, William Bissell, invested ₹3 crore (US$440,000) in the company, which helped Wow!
 Momo reach a valuation of ₹300 crore (US$45 million).
 And in September 2019, after an investment by Tiger Global Management of ₹130 crore (US$23 million), the valuation of the company crossed ₹860 crore (US$120 million), which led to the opening of more outlets in commercial locations like malls and tech parks.

 During the COVID-19 pandemic, Wow!
 Momo entered into a strategic partnership with Café Coffee Day, in which they decided to share outlet space along with costs and revenue.

 In January 2024, Wow!
 Momo raised approximately ₹410 crore in funding from Khazanah Nasional Berhad and Oaks Capital Management, bringing the company's valuation to over ₹2,400 crore.

 In April 2024, Wow!
 Momo managed to raise $9 million (₹70 crore) from Z3 Partners.

-Legal challenges
+Controversies

 In March 2023, in a trademark dispute, the Delhi High Court issued a prima facie injunction against the restaurant chain Wow Punjabi, temporarily restraining it from using a mark resembling that of Wow!
 Momo.
 The court acknowledged Wow!
 Momo's registered trademarks and market presence, noting Wow Punjabi’s failure to respond to cease and desist notices.

+In January 2026, a major fire at a warehouse complex in Anandapur, Kolkata, resulted in the deaths of 50 people, including workers from multiple units; one of the affected facilities was a warehouse leased by Wow!
+Momo.